-Simsbury/Granby, about 13 Miles, solo
+Simsbury/Granby, about 13 Miles total

-Which is all I ever ask for.
+Which is what I did.